mice2100/autosudoku/README.md

 * sudoku.py ---- Codes from http://norvig.com/sudoku.html
 * digitals/ ---- all train datas, output of genFonts.py
 * minst.h6 ---- Trained model, output of train.py
-* button.png ---- Part of sudoku game, autosudoku use it to determine if the game is activated.
-You NEED replace it with your own screen shot.
+* button.png ---- Part of sudoku game, autosudoku use it to determine if the game is activated. **You NEED replace it with your own screen shot**.

 ## This is tested on ubuntu 18.04.